sakamies/headcase.js/README.md

 If a named media query matches, a class of <code>case-NAME</code> will be added to the <code>&lt;html&gt;</code> element.

-Use it in javascript javascript like this:
+### Use in Javascript

     document.addEventListener('caseChange', function(event) {
       caseName = event.detail.caseName;
       matches = event.detail.matches;
     });

 The cases are checked whenever a <code>resize</code> or an <code>orientationchange</code> event is fired.
 All cases also fire an event right after <code>DOMContentLoaded</code>, so you can attach event listeners on <code>DOMContentLoaded</code> and do stuff based on cases when the page loads.
-When a media query defined in a case matches, or no longer matches, an event is dispatched, with the new state of the case in <code>event.matches</code>.
+When a media query defined in a case matches, or no longer matches, an event is dispatched, with the new state of the case in <code>event.detail.matches</code>.

 Compatibility